Experience Travel Group

 • Best places to relax and recommended boutique hotels

-Many would argue that the dry season (October to late April) is the best time to go to Laos.
+To put it simply, the best time to visit Laos is between November and March.
+During these months you are most likely to experience dry and warm weather.
 In October, temperatures sit around a comfortable 25°C. It can become cool during the UK’s winter months, particularly at altitude or as you go further north.
 As it moves into the spring, the temperature starts to rise, and by March and April, it is hot and dry throughout the country, with temperatures averaging 30°C around Luang Prabang and up to 40°C in the south.
 Bear in mind that at this time, the burning of the fields and lower water levels can make the countryside less attractive.

 With warm, temperate weather and rains generally restricted to short, sharp showers, the wet season in Laos (or green season, as it is known locally) does not necessarily mean that you should avoid travel.
 Many people argue that September to November is the best time to visit Laos, with the beautiful landscape lush and the rivers and waterways awash with monsoon rains.